NiMaRhM/Omnifood/README.md

 ## Overview

-Omnifood is a modern marketing website for a fictional AI-powered meal subscription platform.
+Omnifood is a modern marketing website for a fictional meal subscription platform.
 The website presents personalized meal planning, food delivery, pricing plans, customer testimonials, and a sign-up form.

 The project focuses on building a clean, accessible, and responsive user interface using vanilla HTML, CSS, and JavaScript.